SaitomoPM/public-site/docsGenerator/docs/src/glossary.md

 # Glossary

-Many novel terms and acronyms are used by the Arweave ecosystem as well as some new ones introduced in this paper.
+Many novel terms and acronyms are used by the Arweave ecosystem as well as some new ones introduced by AR.IO.
 The list below is intended to serve as a non-exhaustive reference of those terms:

 - **Arweave Name System (ArNS)**: a decentralized and censorship-resistant naming system enabled by AR.IO gateways which connects friendly names to permaweb applications, pages, and data.